 To my determining will my neighbour's will is as indifferent as his breath and his body.
 Sure, we are born above all for the sake of each other: nevertheless the directing mind of each of us has its own sovereignty.
 Otherwise my neighbour's wickedness would be my own harm: and this was not god's intention, to leave my misfortune up to another.

-I assume Marcus means moral wickedness when he speaks of wickedness.
+In chapter 55, when he speaks of ‘wickedness’ I assume Marcus means moral wickedness.
 When someone lies, cheats, steals or does any injustice to another person, indeed, they are only harming themselves.

-Marcus further clarifies that each person's will (I like to think of it as attitude) is independent of everything, including other people's wickedness.
-Forgiveness is meant for you (the person who has been "harmed").
+In chapter 56, Marcus further clarifies that each person's will or volition is independent of everything, including other people's wickedness.
+Forgiveness is meant for the person who has been "harmed.”
 Forgiveness is the gateway to healing your soul so that it can get to the point of truly being sovereign.
-I would even go so far as to say that when you realize only the wicked are harmed by their wickedness, you don't even feel the need to forgive, rather you feel compassion for them and you try to think of a way to help them see their error.
+I would go so far as to say that when you realize only the wicked are harmed by their wickedness, you don't even feel the need to forgive.
+Rather, you feel compassion for them and you try to think of a way to help them see their error.
 I'll never forget the story of Victoria Ruvolo, who was the by-standard who was hit, in the face, by a frozen turkey thrown by a teenager.
 She found forgiveness and more.
 She understands the concept of wickedness only hurting those who perpetuate it.
+If you have not heard of Victoria Ruvolo, then take some time today to find her story and read it.

 (see also Citadel p.
 113, 270)